What is Phacoemulsification Surgery? A Quick guide to Phaco Surgery

 Success Rates:

-Phacoemulsification has a very high success rate, more than 95% of patients experiencing improved vision after the procedure.
+Phacoemulsification has a very high success rate, with more than 96% of patients experiencing improved vision after the procedure.

-5. Avoid water exposure: Avoid swimming or getting water in your eyes for at least two weeks after surgery, as this can increase the risk of infection.
+• Avoid water exposure: Avoid swimming or getting water in your eyes for at least two weeks after surgery, as this can increase the risk of serious infection.

-6. Attend follow-up appointments: Attend all scheduled follow-up appointments with your surgeon to ensure that your eyes are healing properly and to address any concerns or complications that may arise.
+• Attend follow-up appointments: This ensures that your eyes are healing properly and allows you to address any concerns you have about your recovery.

 Amir Hamid Headshot